vaishnaviikirar/AI_Expense_tracker/README.md

 - Try clearing localStorage and logging in again

 **"AI service unavailable"**
-- Check your OpenAI API key in application.properties
+- Check your Llama API key in application.properties
-- Make sure the key has available credits at platform.openai.com
+- Make sure the key has available credits at platform.llama.com

 **MySQL connection refused**
 - Make sure MySQL service is running